FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/precompiled_service_api.md

 Rights management interfaces include the following three interfaces:

 - Query interface without permission；
-- Governance Committee-specific interface: An interface that has the private key of the governance committee to initiate transactions in order to execute correctly.；
+- Governance Committee-specific interface: an interface that has the private key of the governance committee to initiate transactions in order to execute correctly；
-- Administrator-specific interface: An interface where transactions initiated by an administrator's private key with administrative privileges on the corresponding contract can be executed correctly.。
+- Administrator-specific interface: an interface where transactions initiated by an administrator's private key with administrative rights to the corresponding contract can be executed correctly。

 ### 10.1 Query interface without permission

 #### getCommitteeInfo

-At initialization, a governance committee is deployed whose address information is automatically generated or specified at build _ chain.sh.。Initialize only one member, and the weight of the member is 1。
+At initialization, a governance committee is deployed whose address information is automatically generated or specified at build _ chain.sh。Initialize only one member, and the weight of the member is 1。

 **Parameters**